 ABS may accept a variation from the above SHM Tier definition and their corresponding functional requirements on a case-by-case basis.
-Prior discussion with and approval from ABS are encouraged for an optional SMART (SHM) notation based on the Tier definition variation.
+Prior discussion with and approval from ABS is required for an optional SMART (SHM) notation based on the Tier definition variation.

-3 SMART (SHM) Notation
+3 SMART (SHM) Notation (2025)